medikoo/html-template-to-dom/README.md

 ###### Supported options:
 - __normalizeHtml__ - Additional HTML resolver.
 If provided, it's used after ES6 templates inserts are removed, but before DOM is resolved
 (between 1 and 2 step of [resolution flow](#html---dom-resolution-flow)).
-- __normalizeDom__ - Additional DOM resolver.
+- __normalizeDomBeforeInserts__ - Additional DOM resolver.
 If provided, it's used after DOM is resolved but before inserts are put in (between 2 and 3 step of [resolution flow](#html---dom-resolution-flow)).
+- __normalizeDomAfterInserts__ - Additional DOM resolver.
+If provided, it's used after inserts are put in (between 3 and 4 step of [resolution flow](#html---dom-resolution-flow)).

 ## Tests [![Build Status](https://travis-ci.org/medikoo/html-template-to-dom.svg)](https://travis-ci.org/medikoo/html-template-to-dom)